adilaxmdv/adilaxmdv/README.md

 - 💬 Ask me about: Anytihng
 - 📫 How to reach me: adilaxmdv@protonmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am half Finnish
+- ⚡ Fun fact: I am from Azerbaijan 🇦🇿